industrial

 Every industrial facility expansion construction assignment is structured around milestone ownership and field continuity.
 We plan the scope so site readiness, vertical work, utilities, and turnover decisions stay visible to the owner instead of becoming disconnected trade issues later in the job.

-• Expansion phasing tied to active operations and circulation
+• Expansion phasing tied to active operations, production schedules, and yard circulation on live Midland County industrial sites

-• Utility tie-in planning around live systems and service windows
+• Utility tie-in planning and shutdown window scheduling around live electrical, compressed air, gas, and water systems

-• Handoff sequencing aligned with owner startup and occupancy plans
+• Phased handoff sequencing aligned with owner startup, commissioning, and operational occupancy plans

 Those inclusions are important because owners usually need more than simple completion.
 They need a facility or site condition that supports opening, startup, leasing, or active operations without a messy final stretch of unresolved punch and coordination.